 Please note the duplication of the name ICON in project and dataset, which is necessary to comply with ESM-ValTool's data finding and CMORizing functionalities.
-A variable-specific default for the facet var\type is given in the extra facets (see below) for many variables, but this can be overwritten in the recipe.
+A variable-specific default for the facet var_type is given in the extra facets (see below) for many variables, but this can be overwritten in the recipe.
 This is necessary if your ICON output is structured in one variable per file.
-For example, if your output is stored in files called <exp>\<ariable\name>\atm\2d\ml\YYYYYMMDDThhmmss.nc, use var\type: <variable\name>\atm\2d\ml in the recipe for this variable.
+For example, if your output is stored in files called <exp><ariable_name>atm_2d_ml_YYYYYMMDDThhmmss.nc, use var_type: <variable_name>atm_2d_ml in the recipe for this variable.

 Usually, ICON reports aggregated values at the end of the corresponding time output intervals.
 For example, for monthly output, ICON reports the month February as "1 March".
 Thus, by default, ESMValCore shifts all time points back by 1/2 of the output time interval so that the new time point corresponds to the center of the interval.
-This can be disabled by using shift\time: false in the recipe or the extra facets (see below).
-For point measurements (identified by cell\methods = "time: point"), this is always disabled.
+This can be disabled by using shift_time: false in the recipe or the extra facets (see below).
+For point measurements (identified by cell_methods = "time: point"), this is always disabled.

-Warning: To get all desired time points, do not use start\year and end\year in the recipe, but rather timerange with at least 8 digits.
-For example, to get data for the years 2000 and 2001, use timerange: 20000101/20020101 instead of timerange: 2000/2001 or start\year: 2000, end\year: 2001.
+Warning: To get all desired time points, do not use start_year and end_year in the recipe, but rather timerange with at least 8 digits.
+For example, to get data for the years 2000 and 2001, use timerange: 20000101/20020101 instead of timerange: 2000/2001 or start_year: 2000, end_year: 2001.
 See Time ranges for more information on the timerange option.

 Usually, ESMValCore will need the corresponding ICON grid file of your simulation to work properly (examples: setting latitude/longitude coordinates if these are not yet present, UGRIDization [see below], etc.).
-This grid file can either be specified as absolute or relative (to auxiliary\data\dir as defined in the User configuration file) path with the facet horizontal\grid in the recipe or the extra facets (see below), or retrieved automatically from the grid\file\uri attribute of the input files.
-In the latter case, the file is downloaded once and then cached.
+This grid file can either be specified as absolute or relative (to auxiliary_data_dir as defined in the User configuration file) path with the facet horizontal_grid in the recipe or the extra facets (see below), or retrieved automatically from the grid_file_uri attribute of the input files.
+In the latter case, ESMValCore first searches the input directories specified for ICON for a grid file with that name, and if that was not successful, tries to download the file and cache it.
 The cached file is valid for 7 days.

 ESMValCore can automatically make native ICON data UGRID-compliant when loading the data.
 The UGRID conventions provide a standardized format to store data on unstructured grids, which is required by many software packages or tools to work correctly.
 An example is the horizontal regridding of native ICON data to a regular grid.
-While the built-in unstructured\nearest scheme can handle unstructured grids not in UGRID format, using more complex regridding algorithms (for example provided by the iris-esmf-regrid package through Generic regridding schemes) requires the input data in UGRID format.
+While the built-in nearest scheme can handle unstructured grids not in UGRID format, using more complex regridding algorithms (for example provided by the iris-esmf-regrid package through Generic regridding schemes) requires the input data in UGRID format.
 The following code snippet provides a preprocessor that regrids native ICON data to a 1°x1° grid using ESMF's first-order conservative regridding algorithm: